konn/ghc-wasm-earthly/README.md

 # GHC WASM backend building for macOS

 A simple earthly-based build system for GHC 9.10 (alpha) WASM backend, mainly designed to use with (Apple Silicon) macOS as a Host OS.
+This repository comes with a container image to ease GHC

 ## Usage

 1. Install [Earthly](https://earthly.dev).
 2. Clone repository
-3. Run `earthly build +build`
+3. Run `earthly +hello`
-4. Take a coffee break (takes ~10mins with MacBook Pro with Apple M3 Pro)
-5. :yum:
+4. :yum:

     ```bash
     $ wasmtime ./_build/hello.wasm